🇮🇪COURTS

 Quick Facts

-Submit this form to the appropriate court office where the original order was made, either in person, by post, or through the Courts Service of Ireland's electronic filing system if available.
+Submit to the district court or circuit court registry that issued the original judgment, either in person, by post, or via the Courts Service e-filing portal where available.

 Form Details